syrianarchive/syrianarchive-investigations/about/team.md

 Niko directs the technical systems for the [Syrian Archive's workflow and verification processes](https://github.com/syrianarchive), as well as the Syrian Archive's contributions to open source softwares such as [Sugarcube](https://gitlab.com/sugarcube).
 He maintains the central databases and websites, and has been with the Syrian Archive since 2014.

 Previously, he has worked with the Tactical Technology Collective and Global Witness.

-Niko is based in Berlin, Germany.
+### Haneen K
+__Open source analyst__
+Haneen works on website and database layout and design, as well as on the translation of human rights reports and database content from Arabic into English.
+Previously, she has worked as a journalist with Enabbaladi.

 ### Tareef MD
 __Open source analyst__